-- 70. The preceding paragraphs are incorporated herein. - 71.
-Under the Clean Water Act, the Corps and EPA may regulate "navigable waters."
-33 U.S.C. §§ 1342(a)(1), 1344(a), 1362(7). - 72.
-The 2015 Navigable Waters Definition defines "waters of the United States" to include all tributaries with an ordinary high water mark.
-33 C.F.R. § 328.3(a)(5); 80 Fed.
+- 61. The preceding paragraphs are incorporated herein. - 62.
+Under the Clean Water Act, the Army and EPA may regulate "navigable waters" defined in the statute as "waters of the United States, including the territorial seas."
+See 33 U.S.C. §§ 1344(a), 1362(7). - 63.
+The 2015 Navigable Waters Definition defines "navigable waters" to include all tributaries with an ordinary high water mark.
+80 Fed.
 Reg.
-37,104-37,106. - 73.
-In Rapanos, a majority of the Supreme Court held that the term "navigable waters" does not include all tributaries with an ordinary high water mark.
-Rapanos, 547 U.S. at 725 (rejecting the regulation of tributaries based on an ordinary high water mark because "[t]his interpretation extended 'the waters of the United States' to virtually any land feature over which rainwater or drainage passes and leaves a visible mark-even if only 'the presence of litter and debris'").
-See also id. at 781 (Kennedy, J., concurring) (rejecting categorical regulation of tributaries with an ordinary high water mark because "the breadth of this standard . . . [would] leave wide room for regulation of drains, ditches and streams remote from any navigable-in-fact water and carrying only minor water volumes toward it"). - 74.
+37,104-106. - 64.
+In Rapanos, however, a majority of the Supreme Court held that the term "navigable waters" does not include all tributaries with an ordinary high water mark.
+Rapanos, 547 U.S. at 725 (rejecting the regulation of tributaries based on an ordinary high water mark because "[t]his interpretation extended 'the waters of the United States' to virtually any land feature over which rainwater or drainage passes and leaves a visible mark-even if only 'the presence of litter and debris" (quoting SWANCC, 531 U.S. at 163-64)).
+See also id. at 781 (Kennedy, J., concurring) (rejecting categorical regulation of tributaries with an ordinary high water mark because "the breadth of this standard . . . [would] leave wide room for regulation of drains, ditches and streams remote from any navigable-in-fact water and carrying only minor water volumes toward it"). - 65.
 Categorical regulation of all tributaries with an ordinary high water mark exceeds the scope of the Clean Water Act as interpreted by the Supreme Court.

-Therefore, the final rule is arbitrary and capricious, and contrary to law, in violation of the Administrative Procedure Act.
+Therefore, the 2015 Navigable Waters Definition is arbitrary and capricious, and contrary to law, in violation of the Administrative Procedure Act.
 See 5 U.S.C. § 706(2)(A).